kaltura/kaltura-player-js/docs/request-response-manipulation.md

 ## Request Params

-Each request object that getting to the request filter contains the followings:
+Each request object contains the followings:

 `url: string` - The request URL.
 `body: string || ArrayBuffer` - The request body, the type depends on the request type.